upsight/doctor/docs/router.rst

 - `logic` is required and should be a function to execute when the HTTP method is called for the route.
 - `omit_args` is a list of strings that correspond to logic function arguments that should be omitted when considering which values to require for the request parameters.
 This would typically only be required if the logic function was decorated by another function that passed an additional argument to it that isn't an actual request paramter.
+- `request` should be a key from the definitions section of the schema that identifies which definition should be used to validate the request body.
+  This overrides the schema that would normally be auto-generated from the logic function's arguments.
 - `response` should be a key from the definitions section of the schema that identifies which definition should be used to validate the response returned by the logic function.